 You did it!
 You are on the attack.
-You finally got a B from your engine.
-That means your car will start.
+You finally got a B. That means your car will start.
 And after thirty more attempts it finally does.
 Your engine turns and violently shakes like a patient fighting his way back from the dead.
 This day will claim many victims, but you won’t be one of them.
 You will be one of the survivors who will drive to work, head inside and pour a warm cup of coffee over your frozen body.

 You climb back out of your car with hammer and screwdriver to clear the windshield.
-And as the engine convulses, spits and spews, you tap and chisel ever so slightly because few companies will replace a broken windshield at forty below.
+And as the engine convulses, spits and spews, you tap and chisel ever so slightly because few companies will replace a broken windshield on this day.

 After you clear your windshield, you crawl back into your car and look straight ahead and see the road.
 You look into your rearview mirror and still see three inches of solid ice, but you don’t care.
 You only have one direction today and that’s forward.
 Eventually, spring will come and melt the rest of the ice, but today there is no time.
 You’re already late for work, and if you take any more time, you might as well look for other employment.

 You grab the stick shift and with the might of Thor, you shove it into first gear.
-Your transmission moans like a beluga whale but you ignore the pleas.
+Your transmission moans like a beluga whale trying to sing a Puccini aria but you ignore the off-note screams.
 You are finally on your way but there is a problem.
 Even though the transmission if fully engaged, your car will not move because the three inches of ice that encased your car also cemented the tires to the street.

 This will not happen!
 You did not spend an hour in near-comatose, hypodermic shock, chiseling into a frozen sculpture, trying to start it, fighting like mad to keep it alive only to have it remain frozen to the earth.
 This frozen sculpture is a car and this car needs to get you to work.
 So, you shove the gas pedal into the floor and hold on as the car starts to rattle like a space shuttle bracing for lift-off.

 Not today!
-Not today will reality settle into this moment.
-You grab the wheel, violently scream and shake your body, trying to do anything to dislodge the car from its frozen grave.
+Not today will reality settle this moment.
+You grab the wheel, violently screaming and shaking, trying anything to dislodge the car from its frozen grave.
 If there was ever a time to go crazy, this is it.
-And by the sheer force of your insane dedication to employment the car shatters the encased ice and launches into the street.
+And by the sheer will the car shatters the encased ice and launches into the street.

 You did it!
-It will only be a matter of time before you push this frozen sculpture across an ice-capped city, park it in an ice-filled gutter, go into your office and wait in the break room for someone to pour coffee over you because it will be three months before you will gain function in your fingers.
+It will only be a matter of time before you push this frozen sculpture across an ice-capped city, park it in an ice-filled parking lot, go into your office and wait in the break room for someone to pour coffee over you because it will be three months before you will gain function of your hands.

 I often wondered what drives men and women to places where they were never meant to be.
 Why in a world with Bali and Hawaii do some climb like ants towards the perilous summit of Mount Everest?
-Why in a world with the green lands of Ireland and New Zealand do some drive a sled of huskies across the giant nothingness of Antarctica?
-Why in a world filled with abundant lakes and forests, rivers and streams, do some caravan by camel into the empty heart of the Sahara?
-Why would anybody risk life and good fortune on an endeavor that will surely grant death?
+Why in a world with the lush glens of Ireland and New Zealand do some drive a sled of huskies across the giant nothingness of the Antarctica?
+Why in a world filled with lakes and forests, rivers and streams, do some caravan by camel into the empty heart of the Sahara?
+Why would anybody risk life and good fortune on an endeavor that will only grant death?

-Driving with a turtle-like speed through the frozen landscape, I was given a partial insight.
-Because if you survive, you may experience something that will forever remain out of reach to the normal, sane person.
+Driving with a turtle-like speed through the frozen landscape, I was given partial insight.
+Because if you survive, you may experience something that will forever remain out of reach of the normal, sane person.
 Even with all of our futuristic, computer-generated technologies, nothing can match the overwhelming experience of Mother Nature.
-People drive right into the middle of these Godforsaken lands because they know 99.9% of the world will not.
+People drive right into the middle of these godforsaken lands because they know 99.9% of the world will not.
 It’s too dangerous, too foolish; too insane.
 Nobody in their right or left mind should expose themselves to such conditions.
-And to some that makes the effort worth taking for they believe you are not truly living unless you are close to dying.
+And that makes the effort worth taking for they believe you are not truly living unless you are close to death.